 Most personal liability risks are covered as part of a comprehensive homeowner’s or renter’s insurance policy and a comprehensive automobile insurance policy.
-If a neighbor slips on your icy walkway, then your home insurance policy will provide liability (and medical) coverage for you and your neighbor.
+If a neighbor slips on your icy walkway, then your home insurance policy will provide liability coverage and medical coverage for you and your neighbor.

 Professional liability insurance

 What if a situation involving you causes property damage or bodily injury while you are at work, either on school grounds or at a school function?
 Personal liability insurance will not cover that risk—you need teacher liability insurance for this purpose.

 The National Education Association (NEA) has recognized the importance of having such protection—so much so, that the Educators Employment Liability (EEL) insurance program is just one of many benefits of membership provided at no additional cost to the member.
 This policy protects you in most instances if a student or a student’s parents sue you.
 It also reimburses you if your personal property is damaged in assault-related incidents.

 Coverage applies to legal charges arising out of the member’s educational work, or what under the policy is called, educational employment activities for an educational unit, such as a school or college, in most but not all instances.
 The basic coverage provided by the EEL policy includes: